Harry Robertson (folk singer): Early life

 Henry ("Harry") Robertson was born in Barrhead near Glasgow in Scotland in 1923 into a musical family, his mother playing the piano and his father the fiddle, while an uncle taught him to know and love the songs of Robert Burns.
 In 1940 he commenced a 5-year apprenticeship with Rolls-Royce Limited at their then-new facility in Glasgow, working on the Merlin engines used by the Royal Air Force's well known Hurricane and Spitfire fighter planes and Lancaster bombers, as well as in some marine applications.
-From 1945 to 1947 he joined the Royal Navy and was deployed as Engineer on naval rescue tugs in the North Sea; the first song he later wrote, "Deep Sea Tug" was subsequently included in the Oxford Book of Sea Songs and dealt with the hazardous nature of the work culminating in the accidental death of one of the crew on such a tug.
-In 1947 Robertson joined the Shell Oil Company's tanker fleet as a marine engineer during which time he travelled the world "from Texas to Rio then Africa bound", including visits to the U.S.A. and Brisbane, Australia, a place he would eventually settle; in Galveston, Texas he met and was dismayed by the poverty-stricken occupants of the "squatters' camps" which inspired his song "Homeless Man", which he set to a traditional Norwegian tune.
+From 1945 to 1947 he joined the Royal Navy and was deployed as Engineer on naval rescue tugs in the North Sea; the first song he later wrote, "Deep Sea Tug", was subsequently included in the Oxford Book of Sea Songs and dealt with the hazardous nature of the work culminating in the accidental death of one of the crew on such a tug.
+In 1947 Robertson joined the Shell Oil Company's tanker fleet as a marine engineer during which time he travelled the world "from Texas to Rio then Africa bound", including visits to the U.S. and Brisbane, Australia, a place he would eventually settle; in Galveston, Texas he met and was dismayed by the poverty-stricken occupants of the "squatters' camps" which inspired his song "Homeless Man", which he set to a traditional Norwegian tune.

 Bound for the subantarctic

 In 1949 Robertson oversaw the fitting-out of engines for two whale chasing vessels at Smiths Dock in Middlesbrough, England, for the Christian Salvesen Norwegian/Scottish whaling company, and then signed on with one, the whale chaser "Southern Rover" and its factory ship "Southern Venturer" for two seasons as a marine engineer on their deployment to the sub-Antarctic port of Leith Harbour in South Georgia, over-wintering with the fleet in 1950 and 1951 to carry out essential maintenance and repairs.
-Over the dark and cold sub-antarctic winter months, for recreation Harry and his shipmates would sing or recite traditional songs and ballads, as well as songs and poems that they composed themselves; Robertson's songs "Wee Pot Stove" (later covered by U.K. folk singer Nic Jones on his 1980 album "Penguin Eggs" under the title "The Little Pot Stove", also supplying the title phrase used for the record), "The Antarctic Fleet", "Blubber Laddie", "Processing the Whale", "Whale Chasing Man", "Whaling Wife", and "Time for a Laugh and a Song" detail his experiences from this period.
+Over the dark and cold sub-antarctic winter months, for recreation Harry and his shipmates would sing or recite traditional songs and ballads, as well as songs and poems that they composed themselves; Robertson's songs "Wee Pot Stove" (later covered by UK folk singer Nic Jones on his 1980 album "Penguin Eggs" under the title "The Little Pot Stove", also supplying the title phrase used for the record), "The Antarctic Fleet", "Blubber Laddie", "Processing the Whale", "Whale Chasing Man", "Whaling Wife", and "Time for a Laugh and a Song" detail his experiences from this period.
 Harry's spoken introduction to "Wee Pot Stove" eloquently conveys the essence of the situation: